qeeqbox/directory-listing/README.md

 An adversary may list files on a misconfigured server.

 ## Example #1
-1. Adversary targets a vulnerable server
+1. Adversary scans server for "index of"
-2. Adversary lunches a brute-force attack to find open resources
+2. Adversary finds misconfigured server and scrapes some sensitive data

 ## Impact
 high